eficode-academy/istio-katas/005-securing-with-mtls.md

 ## Introduction

-These exercise will demonstrate how to use mutual TLS inside the mesh between PODs with the Istio sidecar injected and also from mesh-external services accessing the mesh through an ingress gateway.
+These exercises will demonstrate how to use mutual TLS inside the mesh between PODs with the Istio sidecar injected and also from mesh-external services accessing the mesh through an ingress gateway.